csquared/fernet.js/README.md

 Fernet is an opinionated way of using AES and HMAC authentication that makes shared-secret symmetric encryption simpler for communicating applications.

-Fernet.js combines Crypto-JS and browserify to provide a library that works in both node and the browser.
+Fernet.js combines Crypto-JS, sjcl, and browserify to provide a library that works in both node and the browser.

 Instead of using TypedArrays I use Hex Strings and CryptoJS's `Hex.parse` to build up `CryptoJs.lib.WordArray` objects.
+The Stanford Javscript Crypto Library is used for pseudo-random number generation.

+WARNING: It's generally *never* considered safe to encrypt data in the browser.

+You can use this library to encrypt/decrypt data server-side and decrypt data on a client.

 ## Use